Pyrenean Shepherd (Rough Face)

 Common inquiries about the breed

-They can be excellent family dogs if raised with children, but their herding instinct may cause them to nip at heels.
+They can be excellent with children they are raised with, but their herding instinct may cause them to nip at heels if not properly trained.

 View Official FCI Standard